 If you find an interesting property ad, always check the day or month when the offer was published on the website.

 If the publication date is too old, it may be that the value of the property has changed and you may end up having an unpleasant surprise after you have created expectations.

 On the other hand, a property that has been advertised for a long time and has not attracted people’s attention opens the door for the investor to negotiate its value, asking for a discount.

 Another possibility is that the advertiser forgot to remove the ad after renting or selling the property.
 So stay tuned!

 2. Don’t believe the photos

-The truth is that a bad photo, with poor framing and poor lighting can spoil a great environment.
+The truth is that a bad photo, with poor framing and poor lighting, can spoil a great environment.
 Therefore, never fully believe in the photos available on the website and schedule your visit as soon as possible.

-When visiting the property in person, you can also check information that is not available in images, such as the condition of the premises, if there are leaks or noise, if the windows are stuck and if the neighborhood is pleasant, for example.
+When visiting the property in person, you can also check the information that is not available in images, such as the condition of the premises, if there are leaks or noise, if the windows are stuck and if the neighborhood is pleasant, for example.